ayubix/Chess-Console-Application/README.md

 # Chess-Console-Application

-Implemented in **C#** with a focus on **Object-Oriented Programming (OOP) principles**, this chess console application offers a clean and modular design for easy maintenance and extensibility.
+Implemented in **C#** with a focus on **Object-Oriented Programming (OOP) principles**, this chess console application offers a clean and modular

+design for easy maintenance and extensibility.
 This application allows you to play chess in the **command-line interface**.

 It's a simple yet fun way to enjoy the classic game of chess.

 ## Introduction

 Chess is a two-player strategy board game played on a checkered board with 64 squares arranged in an 8×8 grid.
-The game is played by millions of people worldwide, and it's known for its deep strategy and complexity.
-If you're unfamiliar with the rules of chess, you can learn them [here](https://www.chess.com/learn-how-to-play-chess)
+The game is played by

+millions of people worldwide, and it's known for its deep strategy and complexity.
+If you're unfamiliar with the rules of chess,

+you can learn them [here](https://www.chess.com/learn-how-to-play-chess)

 ## Features

 ###  Play chess against another human player.
-###  Basic chess rules implemented, including pawn promotion, castling, en passant, and check/checkmate detection.
+###  Basic chess rules implemented, including pawn promotion, castling, en passant, check and Checkmate.
-###  Various types of draws (stalemate, threefold repetition, and the fifty-move rule and more) are implemented.
+###  Various types of draws (stalemate, threefold repetition, fifty-move rule and more) are implemented.
 ###  ASCII art representation of the chessboard for visualization.
 ###  Command-line interface for ease of use.